Nyandwi/algorithms/README.md

 ### Acknowledgements

 The notes about algorithms and data structures are the most important takeaways from the mentioned primary resources.
-I tried to write simplified notes and added extra ideas wherever necessary, but some lines/ideas may be completely similar or closely connected to those resources.
+I tried to take simplified notes and added extra ideas wherever necessary, but some lines/ideas may be completely similar or closely connected to those resources.
 This repo was done for learning purpose and to act as a reference.
 Same thing for implementations of those algorithms and data structures.

 Thanks to my friend Gedeon Muhawenayo for his support on reviewing materials in this repository and suggesting good resources for Algorithms.